 But, within these lines, there is space for flexible thinking about what the thing called God can be, if anything.
 When I go with Leah to synagogue these days, wherever I read or hear “God” I replace it in my head with “justice” and that works for me.
 Praise justice, let us hope for justice’s hand, and so on.
 It’s a strategy to make it through services without feeling alienated by theology.
 Importantly, I haven’t noticed anyone caring about what I do in my head during services — showing up is important enough — and no one has ever asked me what I believe or don’t believe.
 And whether I’m thinking about God or tikkun olam, it’s still perfectly Jewish, it turns out.
 Maybe justice is what the prayers were about all along anyway.

-Let’s be honest, though: The popular religious or, worse, “faith”-based conception of being Jewish probably came about because of Christian people trying to fit Jews into Christian structures.
-Let’s reject that starting point.
+What happens if you have a Jewish mother but believe Jesus was God, are you a Jew?
+Let’s be honest about conflating Jews and Judaism: The religious or, worse, “faith”-based conception of being Jewish probably came about because of Christian people trying to fit Jews into Christian structures.
+Reject that starting point.

 To be clear, I started with God and mothers not because I think they are defining aspects of jewishness — they are certainly not exclusively so— but because they are easy aspects to identify.
 I personally believe that neither a belief in God nor a Jewish parent is a required aspect of Jewish identity, and I think many Jews would agree.
 Below I’ve got five other aspects of jewishness that I’ve found which I think are at least as important as God and mothers.